lukaslangrock/ShutdownTimerClassic/README.md

                          Type in the exact name as seen in the UI (eg: Shutdown, Restart or Sleep.
 Do not use shutdown Reboot or SLEEP)

 /SetMode <mode>          Sets the control mode.
 Modes available:
-                         'Prefill':      Prefills settings but let user manually change them too.
+                         Prefill:       Prefills settings but let user manually change them too.
 Timer won't start automatically.
-                         'Lock':         Overrides settings so the user can not change them.
+                         Lock:          Overrides settings so the user can not change them.
 Timer won't start automatically.
-                         'Launch':       Overrides settings and starts the timer.
+                         Launch:        Overrides settings and starts the timer.
-                         'ForcedLaunch': Overrides settings and starts the timer.
+                         ForcedLaunch:  Overrides settings and starts the timer.
 Disables all UI controls and exit dialogs.

 /Graceful                Will use the graceful mode if available.
 This means that your computer will do a normal, interruptible, shutdown.
                          Your shutdown might fail when apps resist the close event.
 Only use this if you know what you are doing.